OpenSteamClient/OpenSteamClient/README.md

 # Contributing
 Nothing for now.
-Clone by running `git clone https://github.com/OpenSteamClient/opensteamclient.git --recursive` Compile and run by going into ClientUI and running `dotnet run -v:m`.
+Clone by running `git clone -b c#-remake --single-branch https://github.com/OpenSteamClient/opensteamclient.git --recursive` Compile and run by going into OpenSteamClient and running `dotnet run -v:m`.
-Do not omit the verbosity flag, as important output from CMake and your compiler will be missing in the case of build errors.
+Occasionally updates break existing repos, just delete the whole repo and reclone if that happens.

 # Screenshots
 Nothing for now.

 # Usage
 This is only meant for developers.
 Once this is good enough I will write new install instructions.
-For now end users can use the old opensteamclient by switching to the master branch.
+For now end users can use the old opensteamclient (TERRIBLE) by switching to the master branch (Linux only).
 If you're a dev, be cautious about adding things, as I am probably working on it already.